Ćuk converter: Continuous mode

-In steady state, the energy stored in the inductors has to remain the same at the beginning and at the end of a commutation cycle.
+In steady state, the energy stored in each inductor has to remain the same at the beginning and at the end of a commutation cycle.
 The energy in an inductor is given by:

-This implies that the current through the inductors has to be the same at the beginning and the end of the commutation cycle.
+This implies that the current through each inductor has to be the same at the beginning and the end of the commutation cycle.
 As the evolution of the current through an inductor is related to the voltage across it:

-it can be seen that the average value of the inductor voltages over a commutation period have to be zero to satisfy the steady-state requirements.
+it can be seen that the average value of each inductor's voltage over a commutation period has to be zero to satisfy the steady-state requirements.
+(Another way to see this is to recognize that the average voltage across any inductor must be zero lest its current rise without limit.)

-If we consider that the capacitors C and C2 are large enough for the voltage ripple across them to be negligible, the inductor voltages become:
+If we consider that the capacitors C1 and C2 are large enough for the voltage ripple across them to be negligible, the inductor voltages become: